Bahadirozen51/NF1-Smart-Redirector-Model/README.md

 # NF1-Smart-Redirector-Model
-In Silico Design and Layer-2 Wet-Lab Validation Protocols for Programmable RNA-Protein Control Platforms
+In Silico Exploration and Layer-2 Wet-Lab Calibration Protocols for Programmable RNA-Protein Control Platforms

 ---

 ## 🔬 Scientific Disclaimer & TRL Status
 > [!WARNING]
-> **Scientific Disclaimer:** This repository presents a computational hypothesis-generation platform and proof-of-concept modeling.
-All docking distances, structural coordinates, and analytical projections are *in silico* predictions and should not be interpreted as experimentally validated therapeutic evidence.
+> **Scientific Disclaimer:** This repository presents a computational hypothesis-generation platform and exploratory structural modeling.
+All docking boundaries, spatial coordinates, and analytical projections are *in silico* predictions and must not be interpreted as experimentally validated therapeutic evidence.
 >
 > **Technology Readiness Level (TRL):** **TRL-2** (Technology Concept Formulated).
 Computational models and wet-lab protocols are structured; experimental *in vitro* validation is in the readiness phase.